 In fiction, when characters notice the free prize at the bottom label on their box of cereal (or other package), they will attempt to cash in immediately.
 This means employing a method of getting past the actual product, such as sticking one's entire arm into the box and digging around while pieces of food fall out.
 More innovative characters will come up with a less messy method such as opening the product from the bottom.
 In some cases, they find that the prize is missing and may have already been taken.
 Sometimes in animation, a character, particularly a Big Eater, will scarf down the prize.

-Since this strategy is specifically used to sell to kids (or, more accurately, their parents), it is most often seen referenced in cartoons, comic strips and other media that are considered as being meant for children, although that's not always the case
+Since this strategy is specifically used to sell to kids (or, more accurately, their parents), it is most often seen referenced in cartoons, comic strips or other media that are considered as being meant for children, although that's not always the case.

-- This first time Peter Parker proposed to Mary Jane (she wouldn't say yes this time) he did so by giving her a box of Crackerjacks, with the regular prize inside replaced by an engagement ring.
+- Spider-Man: In The Amazing Spider-Man (1963) #182, the first time Peter Parker proposes to Mary Jane (she wouldn't say yes this time) he does so by giving her a box of Cracker Jacks, with the regular prize inside replaced by an engagement ring.

 - UHF has a scene where Stanley Spadowski notices — while on air — that the box of cereal he's hawking comes with a free toy.
 Saying, "Don't let your parents know you do this," he then disassembles the box to get at the toy, making a mess of the cereal.

 - Earlier, George mentions that there's a neat prize inside each box of Mrs. Hockenberger's Butter Cookies, though we never learn or hear any more about it once we find out what box he's actually holding.